-In addition to the significant ongoing reductions achieved and maintained through the District's current adopted air quality regulations, the District is committing in this Plan to achieve aggregate emissions reductions from new prohibitory and incentive-based measures, as necessary for expeditious attainment demonstrated through modeling conducted by CARB.
+In addition to the significant ongoing reductions achieved and maintained through the District's current adopted air quality regulations, the District is committing in this Plan to achieve additional emissions reductions from new prohibitory and incentive-based measures, as necessary for expeditious attainment demonstrated through modeling conducted by CARB.
 Notably, the incentive-based measures are based on already received funding.
-Although the District has only quantified reductions from one measure at this time in the aggregate commitment, the other measures will achieve additional reductions, and will be submitted to the SIP.
-Final measures as proposed for adoption into the SIP may provide more or less emission reductions as will be determined through the extensive public rule development process for each regulatory measure.
-If the total emission reductions from the newly adopted rules or measures are less than those committed to in the Plan, the District commits to adopt, submit, and implement substitute rules and measures that achieve equivalent reductions in emissions of direct PM2.5 or PM2.5 precursors in the same implementation timeframes or in the timeframes needed to meet CAA milestones.
 These commitments will ensure that emission reductions will be achieved by the timeframes necessary under this Plan to attain the 2012 standard as expeditiously as practicable.